An Introduction to String Diagrams for Computer Scientists: Categories of String Diagrams

 \subsubsection{Traced Monoidal Categories}

-Diagrams in a (symmetric) monoidal category keep to a strict discipline of acyclicity: we can only connect the right and left ports of two boxes.
+String diagrams in a (symmetric) monoidal category keep to a strict discipline of acyclicity: we can only connect the right and left ports of two boxes.
 One could imagine relaxing this requirement, while keeping a clear correspondence between left ports as inputs and right ports as outputs.

-Terms formation rules for traced monoidal categories are those of symmetric monoidal categories with the addition of the following operation, called the \emph{partial trace}\footnote{The name comes from the usual linear algebraic notion of trace.
+Terms formation rules for traced monoidal categories are those of symmetric monoidal categories with the addition of an operation that allows us to form loops, called the \emph{partial trace}\footnote{The name comes from the usual linear algebraic notion of trace.
 We will examine this concrete case in Example~\ref{ex:linear-maps-tensor}.}: